Antique dressing table from the 19th century

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude brilliance and play a significant role in luxury.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate brilliance and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style also had a significant impact.
+Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy plinths, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

 Attributes / Details